 I have not self-built.
 (I have neither money nor time!)
 So I should not be confused with an expert.
 Consult some of the sources listed on this page and elsewhere on this site.
 Hire a grown-up early, for a good steer.

 Finding a Site

-can be a major effort and take a long time, balancing cost, access to services, something far enough away from (or close enough to) civilisation to taste, and that ties in with how you earn a living.
+can be a major effort and take a long time.
+Balance cost, access to services, something far enough away from (or close enough to) civilisation to taste, and that ties in with how you earn a living.

-MHRV (Mechanical Heat-Recovery Ventilation) but may need a less elaborate room-by-room scheme, ie single-room MHRV aka SRMHRV.
-Especially if retrofitting air ducts everywhere doesn't feel like fun...
+MHRV (Mechanical Heat-Recovery Ventilation).
+But it may work with a less elaborate room-by-room scheme.
+Think single-room MHRV aka SRMHRV.
+Especially if retrofitting air ducts everywhere does not feel like your kind of fun...

-On some projects they could lead the whole effort and be a lead/principal contractor, on others they would advise.
+On some projects they could lead the whole effort and be a lead/principal contractor.
+On others they would advise.

 who are pleasant to deal with, reasonably priced, and prepared to try new things.